 Christian, lawyer and freedom fighter – these are the words that define Jorge´s life.
 Before socialism devastated his country, Jorge lived a life not unlike that of middle-class Americans.
 But now, he is one of 4 million Venezuelans who have fled their country following its economic, social and political collapse.
 Living under a socialist tyranny showed Jorge the dangers of letting the State grow.
 From a very young age, he has been speaking out about the very real damages caused by socialism and has made it his life’s mission to win the fight.
 He was a member of Estudiantes por la Libertad (Students For Liberty Latin America), serving as a coordinator from 2015-16 and a senior leader from 2016-17.
 Today, he travels college campuses speaking out and sharing his story.

 Interested in having Jorge or Andrés speak on your campus?
+We can host webinars and look forward to in-person sessions as soon as possible.
 Contact TFAS Executive Vice President Steve Slattery at sslattery@TFAS.org or 202-986-0384.
 This is a FREE educational opportunity for your campus.
 The Fund for American Studies will pay for the speaker’s travel, lodging and honoraria.
 Once your event is confirmed, you will be provided with marketing materials to help you promote your event.